Morning, Tuesday, 4th June 2019

 - Developing a framework for the statutory food hygiene scheme in England.

-Further discussion focuses on the future relationship with food regulation in Europe and beyond, looking at the potential impact of Brexit on food regulatory systems and the supply chain, as well as the outlook for new markets, and next steps for policy.
+Further discussion focuses on the future relationship with food regulation in Europe and beyond, looking at the potential impact of Brexit on food regulatory systems, and the supply chain, as well as the outlook for new markets - the impact of any future trade deals on food standards, and next steps for policy.

 It takes place with continuing political and diplomatic developments, including the Government’s draft agreement for withdrawal and preparations for a potential no deal scenario.